kogkitse/geoner/README.md

 ## Preliminaries

-**CasEN**: Please install Unitex and place into your Unitex’s private directory Casen_GEO files.
+**CasEN**: Please install Unitex and place into your Unitex’s private directory Casen_GEO files and set files into ./CasEN/casen.py.

 **Perdido**:  Please fill with your own key the “apiKey” line 14.